New0/direct-stripe/readme.txt

 			- success_query : pass query_vars into success redirection url => success_query="my_query=var" ( to use multiple queries please use %26 to encode & like  => success_query="my_query1=var%26my_query2=var2")
 			- error_query : pass query_vars into error redirection url => error_query="my_query=var" ( to use multiple queries please use %26 to encode & like  => error_query="my_query1=var%26my_query2=var2")
 			- currency : use a currency argument to use per shortcode currencies => currency="EUR"

+			Update of Stripe API library to 4.4.2

+			!!!!
+Fixed typo creating classname colision with other stripe plugins... !!!!

 1.1.7 New shortcode options
      - setup_fee (for subscriptions),